JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

     }
     ```

-2. Each of the included modules should still have its iOS targets configured, for example:
+2. Each of the included modules should have its iOS targets configured, for example:

     ```kotlin
     kotlin {